veracity/veracity-documentation/common/markdown/open-source-projects/open-source-projects.md

     ApiKey = apiKey;
 }
 ```
 All this data is available from AML Studio.
-API Key is available directly after choosing right Web Service, ServiceUrl is available after choosing what kind of request we want to make.
+API Key is available directly after choosing the right Web Service.
+ServiceUrl is available after choosing what kind of request we want to make.

-As mentioned in introduction there are two possibilities.
-Single request-response action and batch mode.
+As mentioned in the introduction, there are two possibilities.
+Single request-response action, and batch mode.
-In this example, we use url for single request-response action.
+In the following example, we use url for single request-response action.

-Main method for communication with Web Service is like below:
+Main method for communication with Web Service is shown below:
 ```csharp
 public async Task<Tuple<string, string>> RequestScore(Request scoreRequest)
 {